teclone/rollup-all/README.md

   plugins: [],

   /**
-   * entry file for umd/iife build
+   * entry file for umd/iife build, index here matches any of the extensions */
-   */
-  entryFile: 'index.js',
+  entryFile: 'index',

   /**
    * package export name for umd/iife,